rg-3/read-only-mode.js/README.md

 ## <a id='introduction'>Introduction</a>

-Read Only Mode is a Chrome extension modifies the Twitter website to have a read only mode, where you can't author tweets, retweets or replies but you can still like tweets.
+ROM.js is a Chrome extension modifies the Twitter website to have a **R**ead **O**nly **M**ode, where you can't author tweets, retweets or replies but you can still like tweets.
 The mode can be enabled or disabled through the extension's UI.

 ## What's the idea behind this extension ?